francinii/francinii/README.md

 ---
 <details>
   <summary>✨ Secret Message</summary>
   Thanks for being curious.
-People like you move science forward. 🚀
+People like you move science and tech forward. 🚀
 </details>